 The pros and cons of trompes as a system, are summarized in the table below:

-These are the design specification for the trompe system pictured below.
+These are the design specifications for the trompe system pictured below.
 For the minimum design criteria/dimensions needed to build a working trompe, see the DIY tutorial in the next section.

-An example of a small-scale trompe construction tutorial on LostTechnlogy.org was the main source of the information that follows15.
 The image here shows this home-made trompe.
-The assembly steps below are what we’d consider as the bare minimum to construct a DIY trompe.
+The materials required and assembly steps below are what we’d consider as the bare minimum to construct a DIY trompe.
 Reduction of any of the dimensions and/or removal of any parts could result in failure of the system.
-Visit the source article if you’d like more detailed instructions.
+Unfortunately, the original tutorial for trompe construction is no longer available, but you can still follow the instructions provided below for guidance on building the system.

 See the above image for what this finished trompe system should look like.